WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.14

-How long the authentication token and temporary password from password reset e-mails is valid for.
+How long the the authentication token and temporary password from password reset e-mails is valid for.

-An amount of seconds defaulting to 172800 (2 days).
+Set in number of seconds, defaulting to 172800 (2 days).

 AUTH_PASSWORD_DAYS